 Approximately 80 percent of all adults experience lower back pain at some point during their lives, according to the National Institute of Neurological Disorders & Stroke.
-This pain can be caused by car accidents, work or- sports-related injuries, working out, or even due to the aging process.
+This back pain can be caused by car accidents, work or- sports-related injuries, working out, or even due to the aging process.
 Fortunately, there are some short-term remedies for lower back pain, including rest, pain medications, ice and heat treatments, and exercise.
 That said, here’s how to stretch lower back muscles to alleviate back pain.

 Lower Back Press to Floor